 - Gives us the expenditures by income class; we control these to the NIPA PCE totals

-Federal Government sales and expenditures data are estimated using NIPA control totals and the Benchmark I-O distribution, with the exception of the timber sales data, which are from the U.S. Forrest Service.
+Federal Government sales and expenditures data are estimated using NIPA control totals and the Benchmark I-O distribution, with the exception of the timber sales data, which are from the U.S. Forest Service.

 For manufacturing, the Annual Survey of Manufacturers provides the inventory data.
 Other Industries are derived from Benchmark I-O ratios.